AnExplorer vs Total Commander for Android

 Who Should Use Total Commander

-• Long-time Windows Total Commander users who miss the dual-pane workflow
+• Long-time Windows Total Commander users who miss the dual-pane workflow and keyboard shortcuts

 • Power users comfortable with plugin installation and configuration